syncfusion-content/js-api-docs/api/js/ejGrid.md

 <tr>
 <td class="name">field</td>
 <td class="type"><span class="param-type">string</span></td>
-<td class="description last">Pass the field of the column to sort the corresponding column in Grid.</td>
+<td class="description last">Pass the field of the column to get the sorted direction of the corresponding column in Grid.</td>
 </tr>
 </tbody>
 </table>